Izalco: Church Of Asunción Of Izalco

-The church is of Baroque style.
-The facade is of altarpiece type and it consists of two bodies.
-The inferior is decorated with two pairs of Tuscan columns on each side of the main access, which was built in an arch of half point and whose lateral sides look like Tuscan columns.
+The church is in the Baroque style.
+The façade is of the altarpiece type and it consists of two bodies.
+The inferior is decorated with two pairs of Tuscan columns on each side of the main access, which was built in a semicircular arch and whose lateral sides look like Tuscan columns.

-It has two ornamental ovals in relief, amid the couples of columns.
+It has two ornamental ovals in relief, amid the pairs of columns.
 The superior body is decorated with four pinnacles.
 It is framed with scrolls and crowned with a cross.
-A square oracle is located in the center, which provides illumination to the temple.
+A square window is located in the center, which provides illumination to the temple.

 In the lateral sides of the church there is an access on each side and several support columns.
-The lateral walls are decorated with entablatures of classic style; the roof is of two wooden waters and iron sheets.
+The lateral walls are decorated with entablatures in the classic style; the roof is made of wood and iron sheets.

-According to Monsignor Cortez y Laraz, the parish of Asunción was located in the Barrio de los indios, and by the year 1770, it did not have a parish priest.
+According to Monsignor Cortez y Laraz, the parish of Asunción was located in the Barrio de Los Indios, and by the year 1770, it did not have a parish priest.
 It was also destroyed by Santa Marta earthquake in 1773.

 In 1580, the bell given by the Emperor Carlos I of Spain and V of Germany was consecrated.